-The benefit is equal to the amount of optional life benefit selected by the Member for themselves or their Dependent(s), up to the maximum amount specified in the Summary of Benefits.
+The benefit is equal to the amount of optional life benefit selected by the Member for themselves or their Dependents, up to the maximum amount specified in the Summary of Benefits.

 A Member may request a change in the amount of their coverage or their Dependent's coverage under this benefit at any time.
-However, requests to increase coverage will not be granted without submission of proof of health deemed satisfactory by Blue Cross.
+However, in the event of an increase in coverage, requests will not be granted without submission of proof of health (except for children) deemed satisfactory by Blue Cross.